Hotty-Frank/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash Enables the file to be in the programmes path for executio
+#!/bin/bash Enables the file to be in the programmes path for executi
-where chmod is the change permission mkdir the command for making directory
+chgrp commang to change from a group ownership from previous owner to group  for the file hello.
-751 rwx for user r-x for group and exe permission for others .
+.